-At the same time changes occur to Jill's safe existence with her teenage daughter drifting further away from her and some concerning news at work.
-And to top it all off the new temporary neighbor Lucas disturbs her peace so much that not even her encouraging post-it notes with wisdom and happiness that are spread out throughout the house will help.
+At the same time, changes occur in Jill's safe existence as her teenage daughter drifts further away from her and there is some concerning news at work.
+To top it all off the new neighbor Lucas disturbs her peace so thoroughly that not even her encouraging post-it notes with wisdom and happiness that are spread out throughout the house can help.

 Always Your Daughter is a novel about three women's search for answers, buried secrets that resurfaces and how difficult it can be to make peace with your past.

 Reviews on Caroline Säfstrand's previous books: